-At the time of this writing and according to a report by Dun & Bradstreet 94% of Fortune 1000 Companies are experiencing supply chain delays, work place absences, lower productivity, travel cut backs, and reduced trade and investment.
+At the time of this writing and according to a report by Dun & Bradstreet, 94% of Fortune 1000 Companies are experiencing supply chain delays, workplace absences, lower productivity, travel cutbacks, and reduced trade and investment.

-This should be a wake up call for every Board and their senior leadership team!
+This should be a wake-up call for every Board and their senior leadership team!

 Impact of the Coronavirus

 The risk of a global pandemic is often listed as a top ten risk for any company and is frequently mentioned in most global risk surveys.
 The Coronavirus has infected over 75,000 people and caused 2,007 deaths and has now reached a critical phase where public health systems need to act decisively to contain the growth in epicenters outside China.
-Additionally, companies are now grappling with managing the impact on their ability to achieve their strategic goals, reduce employee concerns and meet customer demands.
+Additionally, companies are now grappling with managing the impact on their ability to achieve their strategic goals, reduce employee concerns, and meet customer demands.

-Clearly, the main emphasis is and should be on containing and mitigating the disease itself.
+The main emphasis is and should be on containing and mitigating the disease itself.
 But the economic impacts are also significant, and many companies are feeling their way towards understanding, reacting to, and learning lessons from rapidly unfolding events.
 Unanticipated twists and turns will be revealed with each news cycle, and we will only have a complete picture in retrospect.

-The impact of the Coronavirus has been widespread and we’ve witnessed a decline in the market as companies are adjusting their forecasts, temporarily closing facilities, experiencing supply chain disruptions and managing employee fears and concerns.
+The impact of the Coronavirus has been widespread, and we’ve witnessed a decline in the market as companies are adjusting their forecasts, temporarily closing facilities, experiencing supply chain disruptions, and managing employee fears and concerns.

 Manage the risks